-The Bight'18 survey will be conducted cooperatively by a number of organizations which routinely monitor the marine environment according to established protocols.
-It is important to the success of the Bight'18 study that comparable data are collected by each organization.
-This SQA Field Operations Manual will provide information on how field operations will be conducted to meet this requirement.
+The Bight'23 survey will be conducted cooperatively by organizations which routinely monitor the marine and brackish environments according to established protocols.
+It is important to the success of the Bight'23 study that comparable data are collected by each organization.
+This Sediment Quality Assessment (SQA) Field Operations Manual will provide information on how field operations will be conducted to meet this requirement.
 The Lead Scientists and Boat Captains will be instructed on the field procedures to be followed during the survey and they, in turn, will instruct their field personnel on the proper procedures for the survey.

-The Lead Scientist of each organization is responsible for distributing the Bight'18 SQA Field Operations Manual to all field personnel and ensuring that their staff understands and uses the protocols detailed in the manual.
+The Lead Scientist of each organization is responsible for distributing the Bight'23 SQA Field Operations Manual to all field personnel and ensuring that their staff understands and uses the protocols detailed in the manual.

-Lead Scientist/Boat Captain Protocol Orientation Meeting
+B. Lead Scientist/Boat Captain Protocol Orientation Meeting

-Lead Scientists and Boat Captains of all organizations participating in the survey are required to attend the protocol calibration meeting scheduled for June 21, 2018.
-The goals and objectives of the project will be discussed at this meeting, as will the responsibilities of the Bight'18 field personnel.
-Each Lead Scientist participating will be provided with a Bight'18 SQA Workplan and SQA Field Operations Manual.
+Lead Scientists and Boat Captains of all organizations participating in the survey are required to attend the protocol calibration meeting scheduled for June 21, 2023.
+The goals and objectives of the project will be discussed at this meeting, as will the responsibilities of the Bight'23 field personnel.
+Each Lead Scientist participating will be provided with a Bight'23 SQA Workplan and SQA Field Operations Manual.
 Participants will be instructed on field procedures.
-The discussion will also include instruction on proper data entry into the field computers and on field data forms.
+The discussion will also include instructions on proper data entry into the field computer application and onto field data forms.
 The meeting will emphasize decision-making procedures for determining station and/or sample acceptability, and the conditions that must be met before a station is abandoned.
 Lines of communication within the project and QA/QC activities occurring on the boat during the survey will also be discussed.

-Scientific Team Training
+C. Scientific Team Training